stmilne/icds_docs/docs/accounts/managing-compute.md

 $ sacctmgr remove coordinator account=<compute-account> name=<userid>
 ```

-!!! tip "Coordinators are not automatically users"
+!!! tip "Coordinators are not automatically users."
-    Adding someone as a coordinator does not automatically grant them user level permission
+    Adding a coordinator does not automatically grant them permission
-    to the account.
-They will also need to be [added as a user](#adding-and-removing-users)
-    to be able to use the account for jobs.
+    to use the account.

 ## Monitoring usage

-The `get_balance` command displays current balances for both credit accounts and allocations.
+`get_balance` displays current balances for credit accounts and allocations. <br>
-To learn how to view details for specific accounts and people, use `get_balance --help`.
+For help, use `get_balance --help`.

-!!! warning "Request only the hardware you actually need."
+!!! warning "Request only the hardware you need."
-	Jobs paid for by credit accounts will be charged
+	Jobs paid by credit accounts are charged
-	for the requested hardware, for the actual runtime of the job,
-	whether or not it is actually used.
+	for requested hardware, whether or not it is used.